TORCH Profile Test: Procedure and Preparation

-The TORCH screen is a group of blood tests looking for a variety of illnesses in newborn babies.
+The TORCH profile is a group of blood tests looking for a variety of illnesses in newborn babies.
 TORCH stands for toxoplasmosis, rubella cytomegalovirus, herpes simplex, and HIV.
 It may also contain other neonatal illnesses.

 Why is the Test Performed?